pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- We managed to deploy our model locally.
+--- We managed to deploy our model locally, as well as on Cloud Run.
 Given either a string on a curl request or a file containing said string, it will return a summarization of the string.
+    Initially, we first tested our application on our local machines, and after having successfully deployed it there, we adapted the docker container to handle the required ports from GCP (should listen to $PORT)
-  *curl --header "Content-Type: application/json" --request POST --data '{"content":"string"}' http://127.0.0.1:8000/bert*---
+  If you want to interact with the model using the string, you can use the following command *curl --header "Content-Type: application/json" --request POST --data '{"content":"string"}' http://127.0.0.1:8000/bert*
+  If you wanted to use the API to handle files, you would instead use this command *curl -X 'POST' 'https://pegreq-slim-mvmryomhra-ew.a.run.app/bert-file/' -H 'accept: application/json'  -H 'Content-Type: multipart/form-data' -F 'file=@text.txt'*---

 ### Question 23